dbielas/OPNsense/Evidence/DCSync/README.md

-# Evidence 04: Active Directory Domain Dominance via DCSync & DRSUAPI Abuse
+# Active Directory Domain Dominance via DCSync & DRSUAPI Abuse

 ## Executive Summary
 This directory contains end-to-end forensic evidence and network telemetry validating the execution, detection, and operational impact of an Active Directory **DCSync** attack.
 The vulnerability stems from configuration drift: during a prior Microsoft Entra ID Connect outage, an administrator temporarily assigned Directory Replication Extended Rights to a Tier-2 support group (`IT-Identity-Operations`) to restore Password Hash Synchronization (PHS).
 Because this temporary access was never revoked, the attacker was able to leverage these over-permissioned rights on the domain root (`DC=hybrid,DC=lan`) via a compromised member account (`asrep_user`) to remotely extract password hashes—specifically targeting the `krbtgt` account—without code execution on Domain Controller `DC01`.
 The chain demonstrates correlation between host-level Directory Service Access auditing (Event ID 4662) and network-layer MSRPC boundary telemetry captured by Suricata NIDS.